Habitat description

 Threats

-• Land use changes: Land use change significantly impacts these systems, as steep valley walls are prone to erosion when disturbed.
+- Land use changes, including urbanization, significantly impacts these systems, as steep valley walls are prone to erosion when disturbed.
 Vegetation is essential for stabilizing soil and preventing substrate loss.
-Deforestation and floodplain encroachment can result in catastrophic erosion, particularly when exposed soils face high stream discharge.
+Deforestation and floodplain encroachment can lead to catastrophic erosion, particularly when exposed soils face high stream discharge.
+Floodplain development, channelization, and improperly sized culverts disrupts natural stream processes by increasing erosion and sedimentation and can lead to reduction in water quality and habitat connectivity.
+Channel alteration, including channelization and watershed encroachment, reduces water levels and groundwater inputs, making these systems more vulnerable to temperature increases and limits coldwater refugia.

 Restoration & management recommendations